1 Week's Food Storage Supply

 Protein

 Today, I am talking about cans of food.
-Some of you may have a freezer full of meats, but many don’t.
-It’s quite simple, you need 7 cans of protein per week.
+Some of you may have a freezer full of meat, but many don’t.
+It’s quite simple: You need seven cans of protein per week.
 You can choose from chicken, pork, beef, corned beef, Spam, roast beef, or beans.
-If you have the option to cook, you can buy bags of beans, I purchase both bulk and cans.
+If you have the option to cook, you can buy bags of beans.
+I purchase both bulk and cans.
 Today, we are breaking out what to purchase for one person for a week.

 If you never buy anything in a can to eat, that’s awesome.
-What’s really neat about buying canned food for your storage stash, and I love canned food, by the way, is it’s easy to store.
+What’s neat about buying canned food for your storage stash?
+I love canned food, but by the way, it’s easy to store.
 And all you need is a can opener when it’s time to prepare a meal.
 In case you missed this post, Canned Foods I Highly Recommend You Store

 Vegetables